A branching particle system as a model of semipushed fronts: Introduction

-This work is motivated by the results of recent work by Birzu, Hallatschek and Korolev \cite{Birzu2018,Birzu:2020up} on the noisy FKPP-type equation From a biological standpoint, Equation \eqref{eq:FKPPhall} models the invasion of an uncolonised habitat by a species: $u$ corresponds to the population density, $B$ is a positive parameter scaling the strength of cooperation between the individuals, $N$ is the local number of particles at equilibrium, $\Gamma$ stands for the strength of the demographic fluctuations and $W$ is a Gaussian white noise.
-The numerical experiments and analytical arguments from \cite{Birzu2018,Birzu:2020up} suggest the existence of three regimes in Equation \eqref{eq:FKPPhall}: the \textit{pulled} regime for $B\leqslant 2$, the \textit{semi-pushed} or \textit{weakly pushed} regime for $B\in(2,B_c)$, for some $B_c>2$, and the \textit{fully pushed} regime, for $B\geqslant B_c$.
+This work is motivated by the results of recent work by Birzu, Hallatschek and Korolev \cite{Birzu2018,Birzu:2020up} on the noisy FKPP-type equation From a biological standpoint, Equation \eqref{eq:FKPPhall} models the invasion of an uncolonised habitat by a species: $u$ corresponds to the population density, $r_0$ to the per-capita growth rate at low densities, $B$ is a positive parameter scaling the strength of cooperation between the individuals, $N$ is the local number of particles at equilibrium, $\Gamma$ stands for the strength of the demographic fluctuations and $W$ is a Gaussian white noise.
+The numerical experiments and analytical arguments from \cite{Birzu2018,Birzu:2020up} suggest the existence of three regimes in Equation \eqref{eq:FKPPhall}: the \textit{pulled} regime for $B\leqslant 2$, the \textit{semipushed} or \textit{weakly pushed} regime for $B\in(2,B_c)$, for some $B_c>2$, and the \textit{fully pushed} regime, for $B\geqslant B_c$.

 The notion of pulled and pushed waves was first introduced by Stokes \cite{stokes1976two} in PDE theory.
-The distinction between the pulled and pushed regime in Equation \eqref{eq:FKPPhall} relies on the asymptotic spreading speed $v$ of the solutions of the limiting reaction diffusion equation (that is when $N\to\infty$),
+The distinction between the pulled and pushed regimes in \eqref{eq:FKPPhall} is based on the asymptotic spreading speed $v$ of the solutions of the limiting reaction diffusion equation ($N=\infty$),